rmx152/vce/enl/1 2/metalanguage glossary.md

 Other

+Type of Functions
+Referential : Information conveyed
+Conative : Persuade or influence
+Emotive : Language to express emotion
+Phatic : To establish a social connection without communicating information Metalinguistic : Comment to clarify meaning of speech Poetic :

+Purpose : Intent

 |                                                                          |             |                        |
 | ------------------------------------------------------------------------ | ----------- | ---------------------- |
 |                                                                          | Explanation | Example (where useful) |